RAPID Overview

 The Solution

-Section titled “The Solution”RAPID provides a single orchestration layer:
+Section titled “The Solution”RAPID provides a zero-config experience with smart defaults:

-Section titled “rapid stop”- Gracefully exit AI CLI session
+Section titled “What rapid stop Does”- Gracefully exits AI CLI sessions

 Core Principles